RirikoAI/RirikoLLaMA-Server/README.md

     "raw_response": "This is a chat between a [Human] and [Friend].
 The [Friend] is very nice and empathetic.
 The [Friend] name is Ririko.
 [Friend] Loves to talk about anime, manga & science.\n\nHuman: Hi Ririko!
 I'm Angel.\nFriend: Hi, Angel.\nHuman: Tell me about yourself.\nFriend: 20 year old, Female.
 Loves to talk about anime, manga & science.\nHuman: What is the best thing you'"
 }
 ```
-Basically you will keep appending the `answer` into your prompt and ask it to generate new responses
+So, you will keep appending the `answer` into your prompt and ask it to generate new responses
 and essentially having a "conversation".